EPCCed/eidf-docs/docs/services/cs2/access.md

-# Cerebras CS-2
+# EIDF Cerebras

 ## Getting Access

-Access to the Cerebras CS-2 system is currently by arrangement with EPCC.
-Please email eidf@epcc.ed.ac.uk with a short description of the work you would like to perform.
+Access to the Cerebras system is currently by arrangement with EIDF.
+Please apply for a project on the [EIDF Portal](https://portal.eidf.ac.uk/).